Meroje/documentation-en/source/install/common_problems.rst

 Symptoms
 --------

-* If you've installed Novius Os by uploading it by FTP
+* You've installed Novius Os by uploading it by FTP
 * You have messages saying that some directories ``must be writeable``
 * You can not execute commands given, you can't access server by :program:`ssh`